 When Magpul got into the drum game, there must have been a record scratch.
 Drums don’t work, right?
 But Magpul only makes stuff that works.
 What the heck?
 Magpul only gets into the game if they can make a quality product.
 That’s why their name carries so much respect.

 And Magpul didn’t just dive in, they dove in with both feet (Can you say, M-Lok?).
 Not only did they develop a 5.56mm drum for the AR/M4-style rifles, they also developed a drum for 7.62mm AR rifles as well.
 The former of those is the 60-round 5.56mm D-60, and the latter is the D-50 7.62mm drum.

 Magpul released the D-60 drum first and followed it up shortly with the D-50 drum.
 Capacity of the drums is no mystery — it’s right there in the names.
-The D-50 holds an astounding 50 rounds of 7.62mm, and the D-60 packs in 60 rounds of 5.56mm.
+The D-50 holds an astounding 50 rounds of 7.62mm or .308, and the D-60 packs in 60 rounds of 5.56mm.